 Always fancied trying out pink or lilac hair colour?
 From candyfloss pink to rose gold, there’s a rainbow of pink and lilac shades tempting our hair to have fun right now.
-And it seems lockdown has bought out our playful side, with more of us tempted to add a shot of temporary colour to our hair, as pink hair searches are up 200% and lilac hair searches up by 500%.
+And it seems lockdown has bought out our playful side, with more of us tempted to add a shot of temporary colour to our hair, as pastel pink and purple hair searches are up 200%.

 “Why not have fun at this time, colour can really lift the spirits,” says leading colour expert, Josh Wood.
 And while you may not be up for wearing it to the office, it's certainly a Zoom talking point!

 Lilac and pink is also right on trend.
 Josh and the team are know for their pastel creations, including the show stopping catwalk of pastel shades created for Marc Jacobs' catwalk show.
 Most recently, dip dyeing hair pieces in hazy, powdered pastels shades (below) that were added into ponytails for a swish of colour on Matty Bovan’s Spring Summer 2020 show.

 Thinking of adding a hint of pink at home?
 Our experts share what you need to know...

 If you want the fun without the commitment, the best way to add colour is with a semi permanent dye, toner or gloss that will add a temporary shot of colour that washes out.
 But when it comes to pale pastel shades, blondes have an unfair advantage says Josh.